royandugu/React-Task-Tracker/README.md

 3. Meeting components
 <br>

+**Initial test**
+Putting up 2 filters for task and meetings, that will later be be done by the backend

 **NOTE**:- The filtering of task is currently done in the front end which will be later transferred to the backend.